jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 }
 ```

-And create a file `test/specs/test.e2e.ts` with something like:
+And create a test file `test/specs/test.e2e.ts` with something like:
 ```ts
 import { browser } from '@wdio/globals'